 What is the difference between time-restricted, intermittent, and prolonged fasting?

 This blog is a conjunction of notes from the Tim Ferris podcast Exploring Smart Drugs, Fasting, and Fat Loss — Dr. Rhonda Patrick [00:13 to 00:28] and my experiments and research.
-I highly recommend listening to this podcast if you have a few hours to spare, Dr. Rhonda answers questions on how to reduce inflammation, vitamins, fasting, cold and heat exposure, and some other wellness-related subjects.
+I highly recommend listening to this podcast if you have a few hours to spare; Dr. Rhonda answers questions on reducing inflammation, vitamins, fasting, cold and heat exposure, and some other wellness-related subjects.

 So, I already listened to this podcast twice!
 It only took me about 3 hours to unpack the first 30 minutes.
 I chose the topic that I’ve been experimenting with and learning about over the last year.
-My attempt was to make notes with as much precision as possible based on the podcast.
+I attempted to make notes with as much precision as possible based on the podcast.
 But, there is a possibility that I’ve missed a few things.
 Also, I added some additional information regarding intermittent fasting and fast mimicking diet.

 1) Time-Restricted Fasting Based on Circadian Rhythm

 DEFINITION: This method is not about what or how much you eat, but when you eat.
 The time-restricted, intermittent, and prolonged fasting overlap on the feeding window.

 A circadian rhythm is based on the changing environment of light during the day.
 It dictates when to go to sleep and wake up.
 A circadian rhythm is a roughly 24-hour cycle in the physiological processes of living beings.

 Dr. Rhonda explained that when healthy adults eat identical meals regarding macro-nutrient and calories at breakfast, lunch, or dinner, the post-perennial glucose increase is lowest after breakfast and highest after dinner.
 It means that the metabolism changes throughout the day.
 Therefore, the metabolic genes are more active during the day.